ic3y808/MediaServerUI/receiver/README.md

-# MediaServerUI - Chromecast Receiver Application
+# Alloy - Chromecast Receiver Application
 * server and webroot for chromecast receiver used in Alloy